tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

         return np.sum(w * np.conj(z) * z)

-Now you have a working model class which you can instantiate and use following the instructions in the Quickstart Guide!
+Now you have a working model class which you can instantiate and use following the instructions in the Quick tart Guide!

 .. note::